 To keep families informed and up-to-date on the latest information regarding the COVID-19 situation, the district has created this webpage.
-This communication is intended to help you better understand where we are in the re-entry planning process as a district, so please take the time to read the information and check the webpage often for updates.
-Our ultimate goal is to return to onsite schooling on August 24, 2020.
+This communication is intended to help you better understand the District’s planning process as a district, so please take the time to read the information and check the webpage often for updates.
+Our ultimate goal is to provide in-person learning for our students.
 To access any of the documents and/or websites click on the highlighted link.

 FREQUENTLY ASKED QUESTIONS (F.A.Q.)